Nanos and textiles

 –Discover FEMPO, the French menstrual panties brand!”, Madmoizelle, May 2018: “EMPO emphasizes that the panties do not contain silver or copper nanoparticles, unlike other brands.”.

-In June 2020, the Italian brand Erreà Sport announced that its jersey worn by the club Parma Calcio 1913 should contain zinc oxide nanoparticles (“permanently encapsulated in the fibers”), exerting an antibacterial function14Cf.
+In June 2020, the Italian brand Erreà Sport announced that its jersey worn by the club Parma Calcio 1913 would contain zinc oxide nanoparticles (“permanently encapsulated in the fibers”), with antibacterial properties15Cf.
 Pharma Calcio enters the arena with the new antibacterial fabric Ti-energy to better protect its athletes, Erreà, June 25, 2020 : “Parma Calcio 1913” will wear the jersey with the cross realized in a new special high-tech fabric developed by Erreà Sport to barrier microbes and bacteria. (…) the presence of zinc oxide nanoparticles (permanently encapsulated in the fibers), exerting an antibacterial function (…)”..
 In July Avicenn asked Oeko-Tex if they had certified these T-shirts and what policy they had in place regarding nanoparticles / nanomaterials.
 OekoTex replied that these nanoparticles were not allowed.

-What is the benefit/risk ratio?
+What is the benefit/risk ratio of nano-textiles?

 –Health and safety concerns of textiles with nanomaterials, Almeida L & Ramos D, IOP Conf.
 Ser.: Mater.
 Sci.
 Eng.
 254: 102002, 2017